AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

    - `sideChainSmartContract`: An instance of the side chain smart contract.
 3. **Calls View Method:** It calls the `getBalance` view method on the side chain smart contract with the provided `values`.
 4. **Returns Balance:** It extracts the `balance` from the response and returns it as a number.
+---
+- Find the comment `// Function to fetch balance information for an array of NFTs`.

+- Replace the existing **`fetchNftBalances`** function with this code snippet:

 ```javascript title="commonFunctions.ts"
 // Function to fetch balance information for an array of NFTs